Understanding the Slope of a Line Parallel to the X-Axis: A full breakdown

 Q1: Can a line have a slope of zero and still have an x-intercept?

 A1: Yes.
-A horizontal line can intersect the x-axis at a point.
+In practice, a horizontal line can intersect the x-axis at a point.
 The x-intercept represents the x-coordinate where the line crosses the x-axis.
-However, the y-coordinate at the x-intercept will always be 0.
+That said, the y-coordinate at the x-intercept will always be 0.

 Q2: How do I write the equation of a horizontal line?